TylerLu/Developer-Finder/README.md

 | GET    | /api/messages/summary?to=2       | Get message summary |
 | GET    | /api/messages/unread?from=1&to=2 | Get unread messages |

-It uses a PostgreSQL database.

-### App Services
+### Azure Services

+Azure Services are also used to implement the application.
+The following services are used.

 1. Function App
+	* Logs custom metrics to Application Insights
 2. Logic App
+	* Sends SMS text messages to users when they receive a message in the chat portion of the application.
-3. Application Insight
+3. Application Insights
+	* Store custom metrics for the application.

 ### Databases

-1. MySQL Database - developer_finder
+1. MySQL Database - Web App

    | Table          | Description |
    | -------------- | ----------- |